code-distortion/currency/README.md

 ### Default currency-code

 The default currency-code isn't set to begin with but one can be chosen.
-This has been done so that as a developer you will have to either:
+This is so that as a developer you will have to either:

 - consciously specify the currency-code for each use (perhaps stored with each amount in your database).
 Useful when a website deals with multiple currencies.
 - or consciously choose a default - useful when the application won't need multiple-currencies.